Duality on value semigroups: Value semigroups

-If $R$ is local and integrally closed, then it is a discrete valuation ring (see \cite[Ch.~II, Prop.~2.5]{KV04}).
-In general, the totality $\V_R$ of valuation rings over $R$ is described in the following theorem.
-This provides the foundation for defining and studying value semigroup ideals.
+One-dimensional local integrally closed Cohen-Macaulay rings are discrete valuation domains (see \cite[Ch.~II, (2.5) Prop.]{KV04}).
+In general, the totality $\V_R$ of valuation rings of $Q_R$ over $R$ is described in the following theorem.
+This provides the foundation for the definition and investigation of value semigroup ideals.